docker/docs/engine/context/ecs-integration.md

 >**Note**
 >
-> Docker ECS Integration is currently a beta release.
+> The Docker ECS Integration is currently a beta release.
 The commands and flags are subject to change in subsequent releases.
 {:.important}

 ## Prerequisites

 To deploy Docker containers on ECS, you must meet the following requirements:

-1. Download and install Docker Desktop Edge version 2.3.3.0 or later.
+1. Download and install Docker Desktop Edge or Stable version 2.3.3.0 or later.

     - [Download for Mac](https://desktop.docker.com/mac/edge/Docker.dmg){: target="_blank" class="_"}
     - [Download for Windows](https://desktop.docker.com/win/edge/Docker%20Desktop%20Installer.exe){: target="_blank" class="_"}